Mako88/html5-boilerplate/README.md

 1. Download the master as a zip file [here](https://github.com/Mako88/thatguy-boilerplate/archive/master.zip).
 2. Open up the 'main' folder and copy its contents to your server
 3. Download couch from [here](http://couchcms.com), unzip it, and copy the "couch" folder to your server (it will need to be merged with the one already present).
 4. Follow the instructions in the tutorial [here](http://docs.couchcms.com/tutorials/portfolio-site/building-a-real-world-site.html) to connect to your database and get Couch setup.
-Also set K_REMOVE_FOOTER_LINK to '1' in the config.php file since it is included in That Guy Boilerplate by default.

 ## Notes